FANTASIA

 “It is.”
 The mask answered, resolutely.

-“… and of the Holy Spirit.”
+“… and of the Holy Spirit…”

-As Isambard motioned towards the door, his wife’s hand slipped from his, and with a final glance to us all, he turned away.
+As Isambard motioned towards the door, his wife’s hand slipped from his, and with a final glance to them all, he turned away.
 With each step, his staff tapped away at the floor in dignified resignation.
 He was the one the Bailiffs had come for, and it was he alone that could sate their demands.
 Though he was not forlorn, nor sanguine, but he took on every aspect of a man who knew exactly what he needed to do.
 His crimson cape rustled against the chill wind that still blew from the open doorway, made evermore raspy by the presence of those two unearthly beasts that stood at the entrance.
 With a flourish of his chaperon, the Young Man Isambard greeted the Bailiffs with no protest or qualm, and with a knowing smile that ensured the safety of those three families - Powell, Isambard, and Fischer - Edmund Isambard gave himself wholly and completely over to them as their willing captive, to be escorted, gladly, to his doom.